Expansion of Russia (1500–1800): 1618–1686: The Belgorod Line

 The Don and Voronezh Rivers run down the eastern side, the Donets penetrates at Belgorod and, in the west, the Vorskla River flows south from Okhtyrka through Poltava to the Dnieper.
 The Belgorod Line encloses a rectangle of about 400 by 300 kilometers.
 This area contains the central part of the Muravsky Trail Tatar raiding trail and corresponds approximately to the Central Black Earth Region.
-Inside the rectangle are Lebedyan(1591), Elets(1633), Livny(c1586), Oryol(1566) and Kursk.
+Inside the rectangle are Lebedyan (1591), Elets (1633), Livny (c1586), Oryol (1566), and Kursk.
 To the west was Severia and Polish territory.
 The population inside the line must have grown, but there seem to be no figures.

 East of the Belgorod Line: According to the sources, the Belgorod line did not run east-west.
-Its shape left a 450-kilometer stretch between the Belgorod Line and the Volga forts, and a 600-kilometer stretch from the eastern end of the Abatis Line to the Don Cossacks in the south.
+Its shape left a 450-kilometer stretch between the Belgorod Line and the Volga forts, and a 600km stretch from the eastern end of the Abatis Line to the Don Cossacks in the south.
 This area had a lot of open steppe and roughly corresponded to the 'Nogai Road,' the raiding trail from the lower Volga.
 Apart from the northern fortifications, there is little information about this area in English secondary sources.

 The northern part of this area was fortified at the same time as the Belgorod Line.
 In 1636 a wall was built east from Kozlov at the north end of the Belgorod Line that effectively blocked the Nogai Road.
 It was later extended to Tambov (1636:333s,333e).
 In 1647 work started on a line from Tambov north up the Tsna to Shatsk at the eastern end of the Abatis Line.
 In 1648–54, the Simbirsk Line was built, which ran from Tambov (1636) through Nizhny Lomov (1636) and Saransk (1641) to Simbirsk (1648, 200s,790e) on the Volga.
 Part of the Simbirsk Line was later replaced by the Syzran Line which ran from a point east of Nizhny Lomov to the Volga south of Simbirsk.
 The Trans-Kama Line (1652–57) ran eastward from the Volga at Bely Yar below Simbirsk to Menzelinsk (1586 975e) on a southern tributary of the Kama.
-Thus Moscow had about 1800 km of the fortified line stretching from Polish territory almost to the Urals.
+Thus Moscow had about 1800km of the fortified line stretching from Polish territory almost to the Urals.

 The Stenka Razin rebellion was mostly confined to the area east of the Belgorod Line and south of Simbirsk.